Michael Yacci, Associate Dean and Computing Exploration Coordinator

 (585) 475-5416, email@example.com

 Students may stay in the exploration option for up to two semesters (one academic year).
-Each student has an assigned academic adviser who provides guidance on course selection, minors, and career options.
-All courses taken in the exploration option will be accepted by the six computing majors; all credits earned are applicable to a student’s chosen major and maintain the student’s track toward graduation.
+Each student has an assigned academic adviser who provides guidance on the requirements of each major, course selection, minors, and career options.
+All courses taken in the exploration option are accepted by the six computing majors; all credits earned are applicable to a student’s chosen major and maintain the student’s track toward graduation.

 |Course||Sem.
 Cr.
 Hrs.|